Cantera/cantera/doc/sphinx/yaml/reactions.rst

 Includes the fields of an :ref:`sec-yaml-interface-Arrhenius` reaction plus:

 ``sticking-coefficient``
-    An :ref:`Arrhenius-type <sec-yaml-arrhenius>` expression for the sticking coefficient
+    An :ref:`Arrhenius-type <sec-yaml-Arrhenius-rate>` expression for the sticking coefficient

 ``Motz-Wise``
     A boolean indicating whether to use the Motz-Wise correction factor for sticking